Alcide De Gasperi: General election in 1948

 The general elections in April 1948 were heavily influenced by the Cold War era confrontation between the Soviet Union and the United States.
 After the Soviet-orchestrated February 1948 Communist coup in Czechoslovakia, the US became alarmed about Soviet intentions and feared that, if the left-wing coalition were to win the elections, the Soviet-funded PCI would draw Italy into the Soviet Union's sphere of influence.

 In the United States, a campaign was launched to prevent a victory of the Communist-dominated Popular Democratic Front (FDP).
 Italian Americans were encouraged to write letters to their relatives in Italy.
 The popular Italian-American singer Frank Sinatra made a Voice of America radio broadcast.
-The Central Intelligence Agency (CIA) funneled "black bag" contributions to anti-communist candidates with the approval of the National Security Council and President Harry S. Truman.
+The Central Intelligence Agency (CIA) funnelled "black bag" contributions to anti-communist candidates with the approval of the National Security Council and President Harry S. Truman.
 Joseph P. Kennedy and Clare Booth Luce helped to raise US$2 million for the Christian Democracy party.
 Time magazine backed the campaign and featured De Gasperi on its 19 April 1948 issue's cover and in its lead story.
 He would appear on a Time cover again on 25 May 1953, during the campaign for that year's election, with an extensive biography.

 The election campaign remains unmatched in verbal aggression and fanaticism in Italy's history on both sides.
 The election was between two competing visions of the future of Italian society.
 On the one hand, a Roman Catholic, conservative and capitalist Italy, represented by the governing Christian Democrats of De Gasperi; on the other, a secular, revolutionary and socialist society, represented by the Popular Democratic Front.
 The Christian Democrat campaign claimed that in Communist countries "children send parents to jail", "children are owned by the state", "people eat their own children", and assured voters that disaster would strike Italy if the Left were to take power.
 Another slogan was, "In the secrecy of the polling booth, God sees you – Stalin doesn't."